-Mother Of Four Found Dead After Not Being Able To Afford Heating Her House
+Mother-Of-Four Found Dead After Not Being Able To Afford Heating Her House

 According to Linda, Elaine was expected to pay for housing without an income, and she was even being taken to court to pay her rent.
 Linda continued saying that the reason why her benefits were stopped this time was that Elaine missed an interview with social security officials because she was at the hospital, something she consideres unfair and the alleged reason why her daughter lost her life.

-In England, vulnerable people who depend on social security to pay for their basic needs have been affected by the recent austerity measures the government has taken, including but not limited to the roll out of Universal Credit.
+In England, vulnerable people who depend on social security to pay for their basic needs have been affected by the recent austerity measures the government has taken, including, but not limited to, the roll out of Universal Credit.
 With Universal Credit people on welfare receive only one payment, replacing the six other payments they used to have before.

-The requirements set for Universal Credit, though, have made it harder for people who are struggling to be able to keep their benefits.
+The requirements set for Universal Credit have made it harder for people who are struggling to be able to keep their benefits.
 Among those requirements are the meetings with welfare officials and set dates for delivering specific paperwork.
 Failure to do so may result in a sanction, driving people who are already struggling financially into deep poverty and sometimes even homelessness.

 In this case, Elaine’s failure to appear at the set meeting resulted in her death, according to Linda.